 The City of Fayetteville has developed a comprehensive strategy to address the risks associated with homeless encampments.
 In May 2022, Council was presented with options and solutions to address high-risk encampments.
-City Council directed staff to return in August 2022 to discuss the public camping ordinance recommendations.
-Additionally, Council directed staff to discuss and refine the suggestions with the Fayetteville/Cumberland County Continuum of Care on Homelessness.
-Staff is returning with the ordinance options, and an update to the multiple lines of effort in the strategies developed to address high-risk homeless encampments.
+On August 1, 2022 City Council directed staff to return with selected revisions to the ordinance recommendation.